RallerenP/nordic-motorhome-project/README.md

 # Nordic Motorhome Project

 ## Case Description
-Nordic Motorhome Rental is a Danish company that rents out motorhomeEntity.
+Nordic Motorhome Rental is a Danish company that rents out motorhome.
 Nordic Motorhome Rental was founded in 2019 and is situated just outside Copenhagen.
 So far there are 8 employees, but the company is very successful, and the two owners expect to hire more people in the near future.

 **Employees:** 4 sales assistants, 2 cleaning staffEntity, 1 auto mechanic, 1 bookkeeper